whodatnugget/hello-world/README.md

 Git activity

-Eric here, I am a Computer Science major with a concentration in Cybersecurity at Lewis University!
+Eric here, I am a Computer Science major with a concentration in Cybersecurity at Lewis University!!